Blazemeter/helm-crane/README.md

 ## [10.0] Changelog:

+- 1.4.5: Use of simple secret for tokens in crane ENV.
+- 1.4.4: Patches for External Secrets Operator config.
 - 1.4.3: Inclusion of `securityContext.Capabilities` which would default to `drop: ["ALL"]` in our chart for child resources/executors.
 (No change to the values YAML file)
 - 1.4.2: Support for custom annotations with Crane and child resources.
 - 1.4.1: Added default values for secret wildcard credential for test-hook.
 Fixed minor condition handling for istio-based test-hook role configuration.
 No changes to main chart functionality.